bastin-thomas/RedM_Launcher/README.md

 ✅ Create functions to Manage the First Launch

-☐ Launching Pop Bar (Skippable Timer + What's going on)

-☐ Dynamic Enable/Disable MainButton + Text / Background representing What's going on
+✅ Dynamic Enable/Disable MainButton + Text / Background representing What's going on

+✅ Hide App on RedM Launch, and Show App on RedM Close

 ☐ Create functions to get CFX RedM Status and Update UI to relate it

 ☐ Create functions to get Server Status and Update UI to relate it

-☐ Add a minimized Button

 ☐ Online Backgrounds / Logos

+☐ Launching Pop Bar (Skippable Timer + What's going on)

 ☐ Custom Popups